1-DAY MAP READING COURSES IN THE YORKSHIRE DALES

 OUTLINE OF THE DAY

-9am: Meet at the village pub to discuss the day ahead over complementary tea/coffee.
-Route planning, weather forecasts and key map skills.
+9am: We meet at the village pub to discuss the day ahead over complementary tea/coffee.
+We discuss route planning, weather forecasts and key map skills before heading outside.

-10:30am – 5pm: Full day’s map, compass and navigation training in the Yorkshire Dales.
-The walk will usually cover around 5 or 6 miles over the course of the day, with plenty of rest stops and time to practice skills and ask questions.
+10:30am – 5pm: Full day’s map, compass and navigation training in the Yorkshire Dales with Mark Reid.
+The walk will usually cover around 6 miles over the day, with plenty of rest stops and time to practice skills and ask questions.

 5pm: De-brief back at the pub, and a well-earned drink!